ekolker/spawncamping-dubstep/README.md

 spawncamping-dubstep
 ====================

+An API or something for Tessel and Neopixels.

-I love GitHub's naming suggestions!
+Related: I love GitHub's naming suggestions!